marumaru1019/Fasttest_Magnitude/README.md

 # Get automatically simirality words pair in document to use Magnitude
-This project provides a task for automatic extraction of synonyms using pretrained fasttext+magnitude.
+This project provides a task for automatic extraction of synonyms using pretrained model(fasttext, word2vec, elmo ...)+magnitude.

 ・Magnitude
 https://github.com/plasticityai/magnitude